adibenari/solidity-resources/published/smart_systems_of_smart_contracts/Part-1/SSoSC-1.md

 4) Load the html file in the aleth browser.

-5) Use 'Add To Doug' button to register the contracts under the following names (which is also their file names):
+5) Use the 'Add To Doug' button to register the contracts under the following names (which is also their file names):

-- 'doug' : doug
 - 'permsdb' : the permissions database
 - 'perms' : the permissions controller
 - 'bankdb' : the bank database